hexaltation/POC_wasm/README.md

 # POC_wasm
 ## First POC with wasm &amp; emscripten

-The c program write.c is compiled with emscripten
+The c program write.c is compiled with emscripten.
 You can clone or fork the project here: https://github.com/kripken/emscripten